floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_ldap.md

   ldap.user_search.filter.by_attribute: "uid"
 ```

 Search Guard allows you to configure all aspects of the user search: The search tree root, the search scope and complex filter expressions.
-See TODO for details.
+See the section [advanced configuration options for LDAP](../_docs_auth_auth/auth_auth_ldap_advanced.md) for details.

 ### Roles